gw4-isambard/docs/index.rst

     Dear users,

-    As user support for the Isambard system is provided by the GW4 Alliance university partners and most University are generally closing over the Christmas holiday period, Isambard support will also be unavailable from Monday 21 December until Tuesday 5th January.
+    As user support for the Isambard system is provided by the GW4 Alliance university partners and most Universities are generally closing over the Christmas holiday period, Isambard support will also be unavailable from Monday 21 December until Tuesday 5th January.
 Please do continue to submit support tickets but do not expect a reply until the new year.